Your Future Workforce

 The OneFuture Coachella Valley Business Engagement Alignment Team consists of business owners and leaders who together, work with our community’s educational systems to provide internships and employment opportunities for college grads.
 This work helps shape the future workforce, encourage local students to return to the valley and land a job with a promising financial path, while contributing to a thriving economy.

-Early experiential learning experiences like hearing a Classroom Speaker and Career Exploration site tours help students discover the wide range of local jobs and careers within the healthcare sector.
-Deeper and more interactive experiences like Job Shadowing and Internships, directly connect high school and college students to the employers who might ultimately hire them after graduation, and allow students to develop and practice Essential Skills that local employers have prioritized as critical for future success.
+Early work-based learning experiences like hearing a Classroom Speaker and taking a Career Exploration site tour help students discover the wide range of local jobs and careers across our region.
+Deeper and more interactive experiences like Job Shadowing and Internships, directly connect high school and college students to the employers who might ultimately hire them after graduation, and allow students to develop and practice Essential Skills that Coachella Valley employers have prioritized as critical for future success.

 Essential Skills for Success

-As a result of both school-based and work-based learning experiences, the OneFuture CV Business Engagement Alignment Team agrees that students should master the following Essential Skills over their four years in high school.
+As a result of both school-based and work-based learning experiences, the OneFuture CV Business Engagement Alignment Team agrees that students should master the following Essential Skills over their four years in high school, and be able to use them effectively in college and career.

 Communication: The student...